FullStackWithLawrence/azureml-example/README.md

 2. This repo is currently based on Python3.9 even though this is several versions behind the latest stable version of Python. **DO NOT ARBITRARILY UPGRADE TO LATER VERSIONS OF PYTHON**.
 This repo is actively maintained.
 We monitor this.
 You have been warned.

-3. See [Azure ML Configuration Guide](./docs/AZURE_ML_CONFIG.md) for detailed instructions on setting up an Azure Workspace and Subscription, and downloading your `config.json` file.

 ## Usage

 Works with Linux, Windows and macOS environments.